foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 >  Some users in certain regions may require manual account verification which could take a few days of extra time.{.is-info}

-<a id="B4" href="#B4">B4.</a> **Added September 2021**: Due to changes in the A1 free tier, accounts must be upgraded to **Pay As You Go** accounts to retain services long-term.
+<a id="B4" href="#B4">B4.</a> **Added September 2021**: Due to changes in the way trial accounts work, accounts must be upgraded to **Pay As You Go** accounts to retain services long-term without interruption.
 This guide is specifically written to use only `Always Free` services that will not incur any charges on a Pay As You Go account.

 <details><summary>Why do I need to upgrade my account to Pay As You Go? ▼</summary>